-The Training and Services Programs Division administers several programs under four statutes: the Rehabilitation Act of 1973, as amended, the Randolph-Sheppard Act, and the Helen Keller National Center Act.
+The Training and Services Programs Division administers several programs under four statutes: the Rehabilitation Act of 1973, as amended by the Workforce Innovation and Opportunity Act, the Randolph-Sheppard Act, and the Helen Keller National Center Act.
 The programs are a mix of competitive, discretionary grants, state formula grants and direct appropriations.

 The Division consists of two units: the Training Programs Unit that administers the rehabilitation training and special demonstration programs and the Service Programs Unit that administers direct service-related programs and projects.

 TSPD staff carries out the following activities in administering these programs:

 - conduct discretionary grant competitions and process grant awards;

 - review and analyze data, prepares reports including the annual summary of the vendors and vending facilities; and